 Nestled in the rugged mountains of southwest Colorado lies a remote, privately-owned ranch that shelters the pristine waters of Haypress Lake.
 Each June, Colorado Parks and Wildlife’s fishery biologists and hatchery personnel set up a spawn-take operation at Haypress to collect roe and milt from Rio Grande cutthroat trout.
-Haypress Lake is the primary collection site for Rio Grande cutthroat eggs in Colorado.
-The offspring of the Haypress fish are then restocked into nearly 80 lakes and streams throughout the Rio Grande Basin.
+Haypress Lake is the primary collection site in Colorado and the offspring of the Haypress fish are then restocked into nearly 80 lakes and streams throughout the Rio Grande Basin.

 Video: PANNING FOR GOLD